CCSI-Toolset/FOQUS/docs/source/chapt_vector_support/example1/Python_Model_Vectors_Handling.rst

    Figure 3: Specify size of the input vector variable

-*Step 4*: In the next user interface prompt, enter 0 as the minimum value for the variable elements, shown in Figure 4, and click ok.
+*Step 4*: In the next user interface prompt, enter 0 as the minimum value for the variable elements, shown in Figure 4, and click Ok.

 .. figure:: ../figs/add_ip_vector_var_3.png
    :alt: Figure 4: Specify minimum value of the input vector variable elements